Deep learning probability flows and entropy production rates in active matter: Entropy production rates

-A system in a nonequilibrium steady state (NESS) necessarily has a nonzero current $j$, and hence a corresponding nonzero velocity $v$.
-However, this condition is insufficient as a definition of a NESS, because it is possible to construct \textit{equilibrium} systems for which $j \neq 0$.
-For example, an underdamped Langevin equation has nonzero $v$ at stationarity; in addition, other, more general examples of equilibrium steady states with nontrivial probability currents can easily be constructed (see the SI Appendix).
-Here we define a NESS via the condition (at stationarity)

-and we say that the system is at equilibrium if and only if $\div v = 0$ globally, i.e., if the probability flow is incompressible.
-To motivate the condition in~\eqref{eqn:eq_general} further, observe that from~\eqref{eqn:pflow_vel}, we may write

-The condition $v=0$ implies that $b = D\nabla\log\rho$, so that~\eqref{eqn:microscopic_stochastic_general} reduces to an overdamped Langevin equation; our definition of equilibrium allows for an additional incompressible component in $b$.
-Moreover, from the condition $\div j =0$, it follows that

-As a result, for an equilibrium steady state,~\eqref{eqn:j_stat_steady} reduces to the condition $v \cdot \nabla \rho =0$, so that there is only probability flow along level sets of the density.
-By contrast, in a NESS,

-and probability can flow across level sets of $\rho$.
-Next, we show that the NESS condition in~\eqref{eqn:eq_general} plays a key role in a characterization of the EPR.

-\section{Entropy Production Rates}
+\section{Entropy production rates}

 In this work, we are primarily interested in nonequilibrium systems, and we will study how their nonequilibrium dynamics arises spatially from nonzero $v$ and $\div v$.
-To this end, we now show how to relate $\div v$ and $|v|^2$ to several definitions of the EPR.
-These relations will lead to stochastic thermodynamic interpretations of nonequilibrium states.
+To this end, we now relate $\div v$ and $|v|^2$ to several definitions of the EPR.

-\subsection{Gibbs entropy and system EPR}
+\paragraph{Gibbs entropy and system EPR.}